Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1.1 Desktop app calls Web API - PoP/README.md

 The WPF application (TodoListClient) enables a user to:

-- Sign in.
-The first time a user signs in, a consent screen is presented letting the user consent for the application accessing the TodoList Service and the Azure Active Directory.
+- Enter an item.
+The first time the user enters an item, she signs in, a consent screen is presented letting the user consent for the application accessing the TodoList Service and the Azure Active Directory.
-- When the user has signed-in, the user sees the list of to-do items exposed by Web API for the signed-in identity
+- Each time, the user enters an item, she sees the list of to-do items exposed by Web API for the signed-in identity
-- The user can add more to-do items by clicking on *Add item* button.

 Next time a user runs the application, the user is signed-in with the same identity as the application maintains a cache on disk.
 Users can clear the cache (which will also have the effect of signing them out)